Spice Girls: 2016, 2018–2019: G.E.M and Spice World tour

-announced their second renunion tour, with tickets going on sale on November 2018.
+announced their second reunion tour, with tickets going on sale in November 2018.
 They also revealed they would do it as a four-piece without Beckham, as she declined to join due to commitments regarding her fashion business.
 Each of the four participating members was reportedly paid £12 million for the tour.

 On 24 May 2019, they began the Spice World – 2019 Tour of the UK and Ireland at Croke Park in Dublin, Ireland.
 The tour concluded with three concerts at London's Wembley Stadium, with the last taking place on 15 June 2019.
 Over 13 dates, the tour produced 700,000 spectators and earned $78.2 million in ticket sales.
 The three-night sellout stand at Wembley Stadium was the highest-grossing engagement of the year, drawing an audience of 221,971 and winning the 2019 Billboard Live Music Award for Top Boxscore.
 Despite sound problems in the early concerts, Anna Nicholson in The Guardian wrote, "As nostalgia tours go, this could hardly have been bettered."

 Alongside the tour, the group teamed up with the children's book franchise Mr. Men to create derivative products such as books, cups, bags and coasters.
 On 13 June 2019, it was reported that Paramount Animation had greenlit an animated Spice Girls film with old and new songs.
 The project will be produced by Simon Fuller and written by Karen McCullah and Kirsten Smith.
 A director has not been announced.

-2020–present: Spice25 and Spiceworld25
+2020–2025: Anniversary commemorations

 To mark the 25th anniversary of "Wannabe", an EP was released in July 2021 that included previously unreleased demos.
 On 29 October, the Spice Girls released Spice25, a deluxe reissue of Spice featuring previously unreleased demos and remixes.
 The deluxe release saw the album reenter the UK Albums Chart at number five.

-On 27 September 2022, the Spice Girls announced the tracklisting for Spiceworld25, the 25th anniversary edition of their 1997 album Spiceworld.
+On 27 September 2022, the Spice Girls announced the tracklisting for Spiceworld25, the 25th anniversary edition of their album Spiceworld.
 The new collection features previously unreleased live versions and remixes, plus previously available B-sides "Walk of Life" and "Outer Space Girls" and a megamix.
-Their 1997 song "Step to Me" was released digitally for the first time ever on the same day as the album announcement.
-"Step to Me" had originally been released in 1997 as part of a Pepsi promotion, where fans could get the single CD if they collected enough ring pulls.
-On 13 October 2022, the Spice Girls released an alternative version of the "Spice Up Your Life" video, using previously unused footage, alongside a live version of the song.
-Spiceworld25 was released on 4 November 2022.
-The reissue charted at number 46 on the UK Albums Chart.
+Their song "Step to Me" was released digitally for the first time ever on the same day as the album announcement.
+Spiceworld25 was released on 4 November 2022 and charted at number 46 on the UK Albums Chart.
+To promote the reissue, new music videos for "Spice Up Your Life" and "Never Give Up on the Good Times" were also released.

+Royal Mail issued fifteen stamps from 11 January 2024 onwards to mark the 30th anniversary of the Spice Girls.
+Forever25, the 25th anniversary edition of Forever, was released on vinyl on 7 November 2025.
+On the same day, the group also issued a Christmas-themed EP titled Spice Up Your Xmas!, featuring two previously released holiday tracks ("Christmas Wrapping" and "Sleigh Ride") alongside the group's three Christmas number-one singles.